lifegraph/arduino-wifi-setup/README.md

-# Setting up an Arduino, installing libraries, and connecting to Wifi.
+# Setting up an Arduino and connecting it to Wifi

 ![Wifi Tutorial](http://i.imgur.com/VZjmVht.png)